Axolotl Care Hub Axolotl Care Hub The Complete Guide

 What to Do Next

 If you suspect health issues, start by checking water parameters and temperature using established care guidelines.
 For appetite issues, read the dedicated guide on food refusal.
-Use the feeding calculator to ensure proper nutrition, which directly supports immune health and overall vitality.
+If a symptom is localized, move to a focused triage page: axolotl eye infection, axolotl mouth injury, or axolotl leg weakness.

 If symptoms persist beyond environmental corrections, consult an exotic veterinarian with experience treating aquatic salamanders.